Explore Sun Life Financial Worldwide

 About Us

-1.2 The purpose of the Guidelines is to outline a formal and confidential way in which the Company’s Personnel and Third Party can express their concerns on any form of Improper Conduct at an early stage and through appropriate channels.
+1.2 The purpose of this Whistleblowing Guideline (“Guideline”) is to outline a formal and confidential way in which the Company’s Personnel and Third Party can express their concerns on any form of Improper Conduct at an early stage and through appropriate channels.

 1.3 The Company is committed to ensure that its Personnel and Third Party are able to raise genuine concerns in relation to a breach of a legal obligation, fiduciary duty, and miscarriage of justice, bribery and corruption at the earliest opportunity without being subject to victimization, harassment or discriminatory treatment and to have such concerns properly addressed and investigated.

-1.4 The Guidelines shall complement and is to be read in conjunction with all of the Company’s prevailing policies and procedures including policies relating to the prevention of corruption and bribery.
+1.4 This Guideline shall be read in conjunction with the Company’s Code of Conduct and all other applicable policies and procedures, including those relating to the prevention of corruption and bribery.

-2.1 The Guidelines shall apply to the Company, its Personnel and the Third Party engaging and having a business relationship with the Company.
+2.1 This Guideline shall apply to the Company, its Personnel and the Third Party engaging and having a business relationship with the Company.

-2.3 All Personnel and Third Party are expected to read, understand and comply with the requirements set in the Guidelines.
+2.3 All Personnel and Third Party are expected to read, understand and comply with the requirements set in the Guideline.

-3.1 The following definitions shall apply in the Guidelines :
+3.1 The following definitions shall apply in this Guideline:

-"Confidential Information"means any information that is confidential in nature or sensitive and/or not generally available to the public and in the Guidelines including but not limited to:
+"Confidential Information" means any information that is confidential in nature or sensitive and/or not generally available to the public and in the Guideline including but not limited to:

 (a) information about the identity, rank, position or other personal details of a Whistleblower;